1iyiwei/noise/BlueMath/src/README.txt

 **** Compilation ****
 I compiled the code via Visual Studio .net 2003.
 The code should be compatible with later generation of Visual Studios, but I have not tried any of these.

+You should also build under the Script directory; I put a Makefile there.

 **** Run ****
 Take a look at src/Scripts/regress.sh to see examples on how to use the code.
 I am using cygwin + windows.